heyyudao/AI_FOTO/README.md

 We leveraged extracting features from a pre-trained model, MobileNetV3, and inserted a classifier on the top layer.

 Files :

-An H5 data file containing all the weights needed for emotion detection (Function 3) model_epoch_50_lr0_0001.h5
+An H5 data file containing all the weights needed for emotion detection (Function 3). model_epoch_50_lr0_0001.h5

 In the ZIP file Image_Folder, there are several test images that can be used to test our codes.
 Image_Folder

+Another H5 data file for function 4.
+MobileNetV2_8classes_model_v3.h5